day8/re-frame/docs/on-dynamics.md

 >    -- Dijkstra

-As a programmer works, they'll often need to reason about the **runtime dynamics** of their code - about what happens at runtime.
+As a programmer works, they often need to reason about the **runtime dynamics** of their code.
 They'll be staring, without seeing, at a spot in space, and in their heads, they'll be performing a runtime simulation of their code.

 But this is hard - as Dijkstra notes above.

+> To understand a program, you must become both the machine and the program. <br>
+>
+>    -- Alan Perlis
+>

 ## The Claim